BOJ to mull ways to make stimulus sustainable amid weak inflation

 The central bank may instead tweak its guidance on the yield targets to signal it would allow rates to move more flexibly, the sources say.

 It may also modify the way it buys risky assets such as ETFs, nodding to concerns its purchases are distorting markets.
-For options, please see FACTBOX.

 The BOJ meeting would precede the U.S. Federal Reserve’s two-day rate review through Wednesday, which is expected to reaffirm the outlook for further gradual rate rises.